majuss/ecoevolpara/latest/docs/source/geneious.rst

 macOS
 -----

-1. `Download the macOS-client. <https://assets.geneious.com/installers/geneious/release/Geneious_mac64_6_1_8.dmg>`_ Double click the .dmg to mount it and
+1. `Download the macOS-client. <https://assets.geneious.com/installers/geneious/release/Geneious_mac64_6_1_8.dmg>`_ Double click the .dmg to mount it.
 2. Copy the Geneious.app to your Applications directory.
 Start Geneious.
 At the window which popped up click "Activate a license".
 Click on "Use floating license server".
 Now enter the credentials you got from the administrator.

 Windows